MannimMond86/ohioh.de/PWA.md

 The important question to understand why we have do give this a look is "What is loaded first...the serviceworker or the wihed *.js file from the index.html?"

+# Cache-Management

+It is important to take care about the dynmaic Cache.
+Depending on the used strategy the dynamic Cache can get filled by each new page that we open.

+It will  not much   traffic and data compared to the normal user  behavior of facebook or whatsapp  but we try to  optimize this too.
+We use a function to use a cache clean  time by  time